mwiens91/mario-64-super-battle/README.md

 The ultimate competition between Mario 64 superstars!
 Fight in a best of "X" over who can six-star complete more levels, faster!

+## Rules

+This is for two players.
+One player is randomly selected to be the first player.
+That player selects a course, and, timed, completes all 6 stars for that course (not including 100 coins) while the other player observes.
+Then the next player gets timed doing the same thing.

+After that round, the player with the quickest time gets a point.
+The player who went second last round now goes first for the next round.

+Repeat.

+If the players get to the last round, they must collectively decide which of the remaining stages to play.
+The best way to do this is probably with a ban system, but that's for you to decide.

 ## Installation

 Either run this from the source code directly with